Kleto Gjura

-Kleto Gjura (born 30 November 1998) is an Albanian footballer who plays as a defender.
+Kleto Gjura (born 30 November 1998) is an Albanian footballer who plays as a defender for Italian Serie D club Asti.
 He also holds Italian citizenship.

 Club career

 Gjura made his professional debut in the 2017–18 season of Serie C, on 28 April 2018 against Pistoiese.
 He came in as a substitute for Dragan Lovrić in the 74th minute.
 He scored the only goal of Alessandria ten minutes later, but his team lost the match 2–1.

 International career

-Gjura made his debut in the Albania national under-19 football team on 4 October 2017, in an 2017 UEFA European Under-19 Championship qualification match against Ukraine, playing 90 minutes.
+Gjura made his debut in the Albania national under-19 football team on 4 October 2017, in a 2017 UEFA European Under-19 Championship qualification match against Ukraine, playing 90 minutes.